 If commands don’t work try removing superfluous words such as “the”.
 E.g. “play rain sounds on bedroom speaker” instead of “play rain sounds on the bedroom speaker”.

-If broadcasting doesn’t work, make sure: the speakers aren’t in do not disturb mode, the Home Assistant server is in the same network as the speakers, and IPv6 is disabled in the router.
+If broadcasting doesn’t work, make sure: the speakers aren’t in do not disturb mode, the Home Assistant server is in the same network as the speakers.

 The easiest way to check if the integration is working is to check My Google Activity for the issued commands and their responses.